ADULT AND YOUTH SERVICES

 DRIVER INTERVENTION PROGRAM

-The 72-hour Driver Intervention Program is designed as an alternative to incarceration for first time DUI offenders.
+The 72-hour Driver Intervention Program is designed as an alternative to incarceration for first time OVI/DUI offenders.
 The program focuses on attitudes, beliefs, and behaviors related to drinking and driving as well as drinking itself, and seeks to increase motivation to change problem behaviors by educational presentations, group discussion, and individual interviews with a counselor.
-Referrals for additional treatment can be recommended if indicated by the results of an evaluation conducted at the program.
+Referrals for additional assessment may be recommended if indicated by the results of a screening conducted at the program.

 ADULT DRUG COURT

 The primary goal of the Belmont County Common Pleas Drug Court is to provide non-violent offenders who are chemically dependent or who have a high-likelihood of becoming chemically dependent with the necessary tools and life skills to live drug and alcohol free lives.
 Utilizing the resources of Crossroads Counseling Services, the justice system, and other agencies, Drug Court strives to move offenders out of the revolving door of crime and drug abuse.
 There are five phases to the program, which lasts a minimum of 12 months.
 Through this sanctions and incentives program, offenders learn to lead productive, clean and sober lives.

 As part of a collaborative effort with the Mental Health and Recovery Board serving Belmont, Harrison, and Monroe Counties and Southeast, Inc., we offer our counseling and case management services in the Belmont County Jail.
 This program is an effort to increase access to addiction and mental health resources, expand case management services for clients, and improve the coordination of care between our agencies and the criminal justice system.